How to Rank in Perplexity AI Search (2026)

 |---|---|---|---|

-| B2B SaaS | Comparison pages with specific feature data | Technical documentation with clear definitions | Generic “what is” content (Reddit covers it) |
+| B2B SaaS | Comparison pages with specific feature data and pricing | Technical documentation with clear standalone definitions | Generic “what is” content (Reddit and Quora outrank you) |

-| E-commerce | Product detail pages with specifications | Category pages with honest comparisons | Thin product descriptions |
+| E-commerce | Product detail pages with specifications and pros/cons | Category pages with honest product comparisons | Thin product descriptions without data |

-| Local service | Google Business Profile + review generation | Location-specific FAQ pages | National keyword targeting |
+| Local service | Google Business Profile + review generation on community platforms | Location-specific FAQ pages with real answers | National keyword targeting |

-| Content publishers | Data-rich original research | Expert commentary with named sources | Rewritten press releases |
+| Content publishers | Data-rich original research with quotable findings | Expert commentary with named sources and specific claims | Rewritten press releases |

-| Professional services | Case studies with verifiable outcomes | Industry-specific how-to guides | Thought leadership without data |
+| Professional services | Case studies with verifiable outcomes and numbers | Industry-specific how-to guides with named tools and prices | Thought leadership without data or specifics |

 Frequently Asked Questions About Ranking in Perplexity AI